dsmith14w/VeeamBackupMP/README.md

 - Why we created our own MP
 	- At one time we had the Veeam Backup MP when it was included with what we purchased
 	- This changed and the solution was expensive
-	- The solution which included the MP included software we did not need
+	- The solution which included the MP also included software we did not need
 	- Purchase of the MP only was not an option
 	   Monitoring of Veeam backups was needed in our organization
 - Method of development
 	- We reviewed the existing Veeam Backup MP
 	- We reviewed our organizations use of the product
   	- Discussion with Veeam Backup staff of what to monitor
 	- Veeam Backup staff created a list of items that they would like to be monitored
 	- Worked with the Veeam Backup team to design a custom MP to suite our needs
 - What we chose to discover and monitor
 	- The design needed to be flexible to add additional items as needed
-	- Classes and discoiveries bassed on services for applications installed (Registry)
+	- Classes and discoveries based on services for applications installed (Registry)
 	- Veeam Backup SQL servers discovery by script -OR- Group based on server naming convention
 	- Classes and discoveries based on backup type for jobs (Script)
 	- Monitor Services for Backup Server, Enterprise Manager, Proxy Server, SQL server